h-rueda/Report4s/README.md

 ## Screenshot gathering strategies

 There are four strategies:
-+ `all`     Gathers screenshots for all intercepted webdriver events.
++ `all`     Screenshot for each intercepted webdriver event.
 This is the default value.
-+ `last`    Gathers the screenshot of the last step for each `@Test` annotated method.
++ `last`    Screenshot of the last step for each `@Test` annotated method.
-+ `failed`  Gathers the last screenshot of each test failure.
++ `failed`  Screenshot of the last step for each test failure.
 + `none`    Deactivation of automatic screenshot gathering.
-Nevertheless, for test failures, the last screenshot will be logged.
+Nevertheless, for test failures, the last screenshot will be logged automatically.

 Regardless of the strategy, the user can also gather screenshots and log messages manually (see next section).